 - Reheating: Do not reheat homemade pudding.
 If you want to enjoy it warm, you must eat it fresh, otherwise you should plan on eating it cold.

 True story: When I was pregnant with my first born, every bit of me craved a hot bowl of chocolate pudding every single night.
 I would make a box (from a mix… gasp!) of chocolate pudding, cover it with a layer of whipped cream, and sit in the bath and eat it.
 No joke.
 It’s a wonder I didn’t gain 200 pounds while pregnant.

 I actually prefer to eat pudding hot as a sweet dessert after dinner, but cold pudding is just as good and makes for a great anytime treat.

 How to avoid getting a skin on pudding:

-- Pudding uses a startch for thickening.
-In the case of my homemade vanilla pudding, I use corn starch.
+- Pudding uses a starch for thickening.
+In the case of my homemade vanilla pudding, I use cornstarch.
 With custard, the egg or the egg yolks do all the thickening.

 - When comparing texture, pudding tends to be more creamy.
 Almost a very thick liquid.
 Custard, on the other hand, is thicker and firmer.